assignment1prf192/source/README.md

 Phân công nhiệm vụ:

-* Bình - Add new student grade, Update student grade, sort student from ID, sort student from result, find a list a student from ID.
+* Bình - Add new student grade, Update student grade, sort student from ID, sort student from result, find and list a student from ID.
 * Hải - Calculate the average grade of a given class, Calculate the average grade of a given student.
 * Dương - Delete student grade, Find and list the grades of a student.